Princess Juliana International Airport: Runway

 Arriving aircraft approach the island on the last section of the final approach for Runway 10, following a 3° glide slope flying low over the famous Maho Beach.
 The proximity of Maho Beach to the runway has made the airport one of the world's favorite places among planespotters despite the dangers.
 In 2017 a New Zealand woman died from injuries sustained by jet blast from a departing aircraft.
 Tourists have been often criticised for dangerous behavior on the beach.

 Apron

-The main apron measures 72500 m2 with another 5000 m2 on Eastern apron.
+The main apron measures 72500 m2 with another 5000 m2 on the eastern apron.
 For freight handling a dedicated apron of 7000 m2 is available.

 Terminal

 Designed to handle some 2.5 million passengers annually, the new four-story terminal building offered (at least until the arrival of Hurricane Irma) 30500 m2 of floor space and was fully air-conditioned.
 Available facilities included 46 check-in desks, 10 transit desks and 13 boarding gates.
 There were 20 immigration booths for arriving passengers and five exit-control booths for departing passengers.
-The building also featured 40 shops and food & beverage units—some unique to St. Maarten—promoted under the retail theme 'So Much More'.
+The building also featured 40 shops and food & beverage units—some unique to St. Maarten—promoted under the retail theme "So Much More".